WriteEditor/ryan-rushing/_posts/writing/2013-10-21-ios-7-automatic-updates-harry-potter-and-language.md

 layout: individual
 title: Thoughts on Harry Potter&rsquo;s wand, iOS 7&rsquo;s automatic updates, and language
 category: writing
-excerpt: I tend to overthink the reality of fiction, which inevitably leads to my dissappointment when something doesn't add up.
+excerpt: I tend to over think the reality of fiction, which inevitably leads to my disappointment when something doesn't add up.
 Suspending my disbelief isn't one of my strong points.
 ---

 #### **Warning:** there are spoilers of the Harry Potter series in this post.

-I tend to overthink the reality of fiction, which inevitably leads to my dissappointment when something doesn't add up.
+I tend to over think the reality of fiction, which inevitably leads to my dissappointment when something doesn't add up.
 Suspending my disbelief isn't one of my strong points.

 Around the time iOS 7 was announced, I was reading the Harry Potter series for the first time at the request of my sister, who's a die hard fan. <span class="sidenote">I'd seen the movies, but reading the story changed my perception of this so-called children's book.</span>